adorsys/open-banking-gateway/docs/architecture/3-selectBank.md

 ## Use Case Steps
 Use cases for this API:
+### SelBnk-001 FinTechUI SelectBank
-1. PSU selects a bank from the list of banks displayed by the FinTechUI
+PSU selects a bank from the list of banks displayed by the FinTechUI
+### SelBnk-002 FinTechApi LoadBankProfile
-2. FinTechUI sends a load loadBankProfile request to FinTechAPI passing the bankId
+FinTechUI sends a load loadBankProfile request to FinTechAPI passing the bankId
+### SelBnk-003 TppBeanSearchApi LoadBankProfile
-3. FinTechAPI sends a load loadBankProfile request to TppBeanSearchApi passing the bankId
+FinTechAPI sends a load loadBankProfile request to TppBeanSearchApi passing the bankId
+### SelBnk-004 & 005 ReturnBankProfile
-4. TppBankSearchApi returns the BankProfine object matching the given bankId.
+TppBankSearchApi returns the BankProfine object matching the given bankId.
+### SelBnk-005 FinTechUI DisplayBankProfile
 The displayed bank profile also displays banking api services offered by the selected bank.